seanwall/patchwork-ai/README.md

 -m {pp, pa, aa} or --mode {pp, pa, aa} : "pp" designates a Player vs Player run, "pa" designates Player vs AI, "aa" designates AI vs AI

+-s {int} or --sample {int} : given in addition to "-m aa", will run the designated number of sample games AI v AI.
+Used to calculate win % for different AI implementations

 An additional flag will be added in the future to designate if the run should be used as training data for AI learning